Lawmakers considering ways to curb secrecy in sexual-misconduct cases at Washington universities

 Washington lawmakers are considering new state laws that would shine more light on public universities’ findings of sexual misconduct.

 Following a story published June 12 by The Seattle Times, lawmakers say they’re focusing on stopping employees from being able to quietly move between colleges after findings of such misconduct and ending the use of nondisclosure agreements with students at public universities.
-In doing so, Washington would join a growing number of states creating laws broader than federal obligations to address allegations of sexual misconduct against university faculty and staff by students.
+In doing so, Washington would join a growing number of states creating laws broader than federal obligations to address sexual misconduct.

 “In this era of #MeToo and survivors of abuse being able to lift their voices to get the action they deserve, I think we need to continue to bring to light any misconduct and not just sweep misdeeds under the rug,” said Sen. Emily Randall (D-Bremerton), vice-chair of the Higher Education and Workforce Development Committee.